 • Traffic from the US, UK or Canada : Media.net requires the majority of your traffic to come from these three countries and content to be written in English, making it a poor choice for bloggers from non-English speaking countries.

-• May not be suitable for all niches : Some niches report making less money through Media.net while others report making more, so be sure to choose your name and topics wisely. your blog.
+• May not be suitable for all niches Some niches are more profitable to earn via Media.net while others are more profitable, so make sure you choose your blog name and topics wisely.

 8. AdThrive